 5.2.
 Your account and service information

-We collect, store and process information that you give us in order to provide you a tailor-made service This includes your name, your e-mail address, the GeoIP-based location where you signed up for our services, the courses you learn, your learning history and your payment history.
+We collect, store and process the information you give us to provide you with a tailor-made service.
+This includes your name, e-mail address, the GeoIP-based location where you signed up for our services, the courses you learn, your learning history, and your payment history.

 We also use your e-mail address to send you (a) information about our services, such as upcoming changes or improvements, and (b) one or more newsletters that you can freely subscribe to and unsubscribe from.

-You can request the termination of your account at any time from within the IIENSTITU website or mobile apps.
-Upon termination of your account for whatever reason, we will delete your name and e-mail address from our production databases within 7 days.
+You can request the termination of your account from within the IIENSTITU website or mobile apps.
+Upon termination of your account for whatever reason, we will delete your name and e-mail address from our production databases within seven days.
 Any backups will be permanently removed after 90 days.
-Thereafter, we will no longer be able to track any remaining service information back to you, and therefore this information ceases to be personal data within the meaning of this policy.
+After that, we will no longer be able to track any remaining service information back to you.
+Therefore, this information ceases to be personal data within the meaning of this policy.